oakayasaroglu/uno_oneMHz_square_wave/README.md

 ![Arduino UNO output](images/a.jpg)

-This signal has some ringing effect because I didn't adjust the right empedance of the gpio and there isn't any load at the end of the circuit.
+This signal has some ringing effect because I didn't adjust the right empedance of the GPIO and there isn't any load at the end of the circuit.
 After fixing these issues, the ringing effect will be gone.

 ## b.
 How It Works
 With a simple calculation, 1 MHz frequencies period is 1 µS.
 For each square wave signals has been created with half of a period is HIGH signal, then half of a period is LOW signal.